DerekKaknes/Introduction-to-Data-Science-and-Software-Development/Curriculum/2_Open_Source_Git/2_Agenda.md

 more than one person are working on the same repository.
 Let's use this practice by adding the message `Adding first test file` as a commit message.

+So, your commit command should look like: `git commit -m "Adding first test file."`

 We can now check that our commit was received by using `git log`, which should show the recent commit along with the message.
 ### Branching and Developing
 Now that we have our first commit in the repo, let's start making some more substantial additions to our repo.
 But before we continue development, we first